 Program Details

-Earning your two-year technical diploma in the Auto Collision Repair & Refinishing Technician program at Madison College prepares you for valuable work as:
+Earning your 2-year technical diploma in the Auto Collision Repair and Refinishing program prepares you for valuable work as an:

 • Auto Body Technician